tshepang/cargo-release/README.md

 ### Specifying dev pre-release extension

-After release, the version in Cargo.toml will be incremented and have a pre-release extension added, defaulting to `pre`.
+After release, the version in Cargo.toml will be incremented and have a pre-release extension added, defaulting to `alpha.0`.

 You can specify a different extension by using the `--dev-version-ext <ext>` option.
 To disable version bump after